MicrosoftDocs/microsoft-365-docs/microsoft-365/frontline/virtual-appointments-app.md

 Keep in mind that schedulers can later choose to turn off the setting on an as-needed basis when they use the appointment type to schedule an appointment.

-You can use the [SMS notifications usage report](sms-notifications-usage-report.md) to see how your workforce is using SMS notifications with virtual appointments.

 To learn more, see [Use text messages to remind customers of their appointment](https://support.microsoft.com/topic/adda1e2a-03b8-4db2-864d-0a5a3f3a874a).

+> [!NOTE]
+> Admins can use the [SMS notifications usage report](sms-notifications-usage-report.md) to see how your workforce is using SMS notifications with virtual appointments.

 ##### Link forms